Corkagh Park

 The Arboretum is a favourite place to picnic at Corkagh.
 Surrounded by mature trees it always feels sheltered.
 It has been planted with trees from the continents that the Irish emigrated to following the Potato famine of the 1840s.
 The Arboretum has served other interesting functions over the decades:

-A circuit for motor racing in the 1940s and a show jumping ring where Olympic champions trained in the 1960s during the Treemare Stud era.
+A circuit for motor racing in the 1940s (Dudley Colley, who owned Corkagh at the time was a motor enthusiast) and a show jumping ring where Olympic champions trained in the 1960s during the Treemare Stud era.

-If you enter the park from the Naas Road end you will walk along a path known as Oak Avenue which was once the main approach to Corkagh HouseIt was named for the Oaks which lined the drive.
+If you enter the park from the Naas Road end you will walk along a path known as Oak Avenue which was once the main approach to Corkagh House.
+There was a gate lodge here but it was demolished during widening of the Naas Road.
+The avenue was named for the Oaks which lined it.

 Some of those Oaks, now more than 200 years old, survive and the council have planted new Oaks alongside.
 This path was known to be haunted by the ghost of Lord Kilwarden.